 Christopher D. Hillyer, MD, President and CEO of New York Blood Center (NYBC) and Professor, Department of Medicine, Weill Cornell Medical College, New York, New York, was previously the tenured, endowed Distinguished Service Professor, Department of Pathology and Laboratory Medicine, Emory University School of Medicine and served as director of the Emory Center for Transfusion and Cellular Therapies with responsibility for all aspects of clinical and academic transfusion medicine.
-He is a co-founder of the companies Transfusion & Transplantation Technologies, Inc. (3Ti), HemeXcel Purchasing Alliance, and HemeXcel Resources, and he holds a number of patents or patents pending for devices and processes related to blood banking, transfusion medicine, and cellular therapies.
+He is a co-founder of the companies Transfusion & Transplantation Technologies, Inc. (3Ti), and HemeXcel Purchasing Alliance and HemeXcel Resources, holds a number of patents or patents pending for devices and processes related to blood banking, transfusion medicine and cellular therapies.

-Dr. Hillyer received the 2014 Emily Cooley Award from AABB for his “significant commitment and contributions to the field of transfusion medicine through extensive teaching, mentoring and professional leadership, and the countless clinical, scientific, and innovative resource materials he has created to educate others.”
-Previously a part-time medical director for the American Red Cross (ARC) and part of their national Medical Advisory Board, Hillyer was recognized with two iterative Tiffany Awards from the ARC for his work in Africa as co-director of the AABB/Emory cooperative agreement, part of the President's Emergency Plan For AIDS Relief (PEPFAR).
-While at Emory, Hillyer created the Visiting Scholars Program, training physicians from South Africa, Ethiopia, Kenya, and Tanzania in blood banking and transfusion medicine.
-He is also a member of the Advisory Committee, Academic Institute for International Development of Transfusion Medicine, University of Groningen, Netherlands.
+Dr. Hillyer received the 2014 Emily Cooley Award from AABB for his “significant commitment and contributions to the field of transfusion medicine through extensive teaching, mentoring and professional leadership, and the countless clinical, scientific and innovative resource materials he has created to educate others”.
+Previously a part time medical director for the American Red Cross (ARC) and part of their national Medical Advisory Board, Hillyer was recognized with and two iterative Tiffany Awards from the ARC for his work in Africa as co-director of the AABB/Emory cooperative agreement, part of the President's Emergency Plan For AIDS Relief (PEPFAR).
+While at Emory, Hillyer created the Visiting Scholars Program, training physicians from South Africa, Ethiopia, Kenya and Tanzania in blood banking and transfusion medicine.
+He is also a member of the Advisory Committee, Academic Institute for International Development of Transfusion Medicine, University of Groningen, NL.